cyclestreets/cyclescape/README.md

 The toolkit is being created by CycleStreets, who run the UK-wide cycle journey planner (at [cyclestreets.net](http://www.cyclestreets.net)), run ‘for cyclists, by cyclists’.
 As well as the cycle journey planner, which has planned almost a million routes in the UK, the CycleStreets website includes a Photomap campaigning tool used by cyclists to report problems and good practice, by locating photographs on a map.

-# Project Tracker
+# Project Development

-We use [Pivotal Tracker](http://www.pivotaltracker.com) for managing development, you can [view the Cyclescape project](https://www.pivotaltracker.com/projects/374689).
+We use [Github](https://github.com/cyclestreets/toolkit) for managing development, you can clone the repository, or report bugs there.

+Pull requests are *very* welcome!
+Additional developer notes are available on the github wiki.